oomph-lib/oomph-lib/CONTRIBUTING.md

     ```
     This command will create a new directory, `oomph-lib` which contains all the code and the relevant Git information.

-    If you haven't connected to GitHub via SSH before, you might encounter the error:
+    If you haven't connected to GitHub via SSH before, you might encounter the following error:
     ```bash
     Cloning into 'oomph-lib'...
     git@github.com: Permission denied (publickey).